 Pepper Plant Leaves are Yellow Due to a Lack of Water and Nutrients

 One of the two most common reasons for yellow leaves on a pepper plant is either under watering or a lack of nutrients in the soil.
 In both of these cases, pepper plants will also be stunted and will commonly drop the pepper flowers or fruit.

 If you think that this is the reason your pepper plant leaves are yellow, increase watering to your pepper plants and apply some balanced fertilizer.

 Disease Can Cause Pepper Plants with Yellow Leaves

 Another thing that can cause pepper plant leaves to turn yellow is disease.
 Disease like bacterial leaf spot, wilt and phytophthora blight can all cause yellow leaves on a pepper plant.
 Typically, these diseases will have some other effect on the pepper leaves, such as brown leaf spots in the case of bacterial leaf spot, or wilted leaves in the case of wilt and phytophthora blight.

-Unfortunately, most diseases that affect peppers are untreatable and the plant must be discarded and you will not be able to plant another nightshade vegetable in that location for a full year.
+Unfortunately, most diseases that affect peppers are untreatable and the plant must be discarded; you won’t be able to plant another nightshade vegetable in that location for a full year.

 Yellow Leaves on a Pepper Plant Caused by Pests

 Pests can also cause pepper plants with yellow leaves.
 Pests like mites, aphids and psyllids will suck on the plant and divert nutrients and water.
 This will cause the pepper plant leaves to turn yellow.